 Time off with pay will be granted for jury duty to regular full-time and regular part-time employees.
 The employee shall be paid the difference between the fees received for such service, excluding travel fees and the amount of actual base earnings lost by reason of such service.
-In

-Exhibit A to Ordinance No. 2021-51 Page 18 of 28 order to be eligible for such payments, the employee must furnish a written statement from the appropriate public official showing the date and time served and the amount of jury pay received.
+In order to be eligible for such payments, the employee must furnish a written statement from the appropriate public official showing the date and time served and the amount of jury pay received.
 The employee must give the Employer prompt notice of the call for jury duty, or within five (5) working days of receipt of the summons.
 Failure to provide notice may result in unpaid leave.